chnm/bom/api-docs/api-reference.md

 #### Unique parish names

 This serves the user interface by populating the checkboxes for filtering parish names selected by a user.
+These are unique values each with their own unique ID, name as recorded from the primary sources, and the canonical name.

 ```
 GET /parishes